Lagrangian filtering for wave-mean flow decomposition: Lagrangian wave formulation

 \subsection{Comparing wave definitions}

 Having defined four different wave-fields (one Eulerian \eqref{Eulerian_wave}, one semi-Eulerian \eqref{Wave_E_def} and two Lagrangian \eqref{L1_w_x}-\eqref{L2_w_x}), we now consider the features of each, with a focus on the semi-Eulerian/Lagrangian definitions, having already motivated the Lagrangian over the Eulerian mean.
+We note that the wave definitions given here do not depend on the strategy with which they are calculated.

 The semi-Eulerian definition \eqref{Wave_E_def} is perhaps the most straightforward to understand, since the wave is defined as `what is left when you remove the Lagrangian mean field'.
 When it is desirable to write the total field as a sum of mean and wave components at the same spatial location, as is done in the lee wave example \eqref{beq}-\eqref{ueq}, this is the most helpful decomposition.
 However, although the two terms on the $RHS$ of \eqref{Wave_E_def} are defined at the same spatial location, the instantaneous field $f$ is evaluated at the position $\vx$ which is not necessarily on the path of the particle whose mean position is $\vx$, and whose mean is evaluated in the second term.
 Hence, we are subtracting the mean of particle from the instantaneous value of a different particle.
 As in \S \ref{sec:definingmean}, the Lagrangian low-pass filter applied to the wave field would ideally return zero, and this is not the case for the semi-Eulerian wave-field when filtered along trajectories of either the original flow $\vp$ or the mean flow $\vpbar$.